ransoni/auth/README.md

 # Go Auth Library
 Auth is a library for implementing HTTP authentication in Go.
+This fork is trying to add LDAP authentication.

 # Authors
 * Author: [Simon Plourde][author]